google/openhtf/examples/Resistor_Tutorial/resistor_tutorial.md

 ## Introduction
-The goal of this tutorial is to familarize yourself with some OpenHTF basic functionnalities.
+The goal of this tutorial is to familarize yourself with some OpenHTF basic functionalities.
 We'll do so by trying to determine the resistance value of a resistor.
 This will include using a programmable power supply as well as a digital multimeter.

 We will apply a voltage to the resistor, and measure the corresponding current in the circuit.
-Using Ohm's law $ V = R.I $, this should give us an estimate of the resistance value of the resistor : $R = V/I$
+Using Ohm's law $V = R.I$, this should give us an estimate of the resistance value of the resistor : $R = V/I$
 We will then be able to determine if the resistor if good or bad by comparing the measured value to a threshold.

-During this tutorial, you will learn how to use OpenHTF Plugs, OpenHTF Measurements and OpenHTF Configurations.
+During this tutorial, you will learn how to use OpenHTF Plugs, Measurements and Configurations.

-## Installs
-Before anything else, create a virtual environment for this project : `$ python -m venv .venv-htf` and activate it : `$ source .venv-htf/bin/activate`

-Then install the openhtf library : `(.venv-htf)$ pip install openhtf`

 ## Writing your first test